vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

    - Select the Classic Load Balancer you want to delete.
    - Click on "Actions > Delete" and confirm the deletion.
 ----

-### What is an AWS Target Group?
+## What is an AWS Target Group?

-An AWS Target Group is used with Application Load Balancers and Network Load Balancers to route requests to one or more registered targets, such as EC2 instances, IP addresses, or Lambda functions,Application Load blancer based on routing rules.
+AWS Amazon Web Services Target Group is used with Application Load Balancer (ALB) and Network Load Balancer (NLB) to route incoming requests to one or more registered targets such as EC2 instances, IP addresses or Lambda functions based on routing rules.

+It helps the load balancer decide where to send traffic and performs health checks to ensure traffic goes only to healthy targets.

-### What is a Listener?
+## What is a Listener?

-A Listener is a process that checks for connection requests from clients and manages traffic for one or more ports, forwarding requests to target groups associated with AWS load balancers based on rules defined for each listener.
+A Listener is a process that checks for connection requests from clients using a specific protocol and port, such as HTTP:80 or HTTPS:443.

+It receives incoming traffic on the load balancer and forwards requests to the appropriate target group based on the rules configured for that listener.

 ### Lab Session - Creation of an AWS Target Group